hanneoberman/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi, my name is Hanne Oberman.
-I recently graduated the MSc programme 'Methodology and Statistics for the Behavioural, Biomedical and Social Sciences at Utrecht University'.
-Currently, I'm working as junior researcher on the topic of missing data methodology.
+I recently graduated from the MSc programme 'Methodology and Statistics for the Behavioural, Biomedical and Social Sciences' at Utrecht University.
+Currently, I'm working as junior researcher on the topic of missing data methodology, under supervision of [Gerko Vink](https://www.gerkovink.com/) and [Stef van Buuren](https://stefvanbuuren.name/).
+See my Github or Twitter feed for updates!